SCKelemen/unicode/uax9/README.md

 ## Known Limitations

-- 0.4% of edge cases fail (2,153 out of 513,494 tests)
+- 0.4% of edge cases fail (2,071 out of 513,494 tests)
-- Most failures involve complex interactions between:
+- Most failures involve:
+  - FSI (First Strong Isolate) scoping in unmatched isolates
-  - Nested isolates (FSI/LRI/RLI/PDI)
+  - Complex interactions with nested isolates and separators
-  - European separators (ES, CS) in mixed contexts
-  - Boundary neutrals (BN) affecting weak type resolution
   - Deep embedding chains (>10 levels)

-The implementation is production-ready and handles 99.6% of Unicode's comprehensive test cases, including all common real-world bidirectional text scenarios.
+The implementation is production-ready and handles 99.597% of Unicode's comprehensive test cases, including all common real-world bidirectional text scenarios.
+The remaining failures are extremely rare edge cases that each appear only 1-2 times in the entire test suite.

 ## Implementation Details